-Susan Page responds to debate critics: ‘The refusal to answer a question, I thought, could be telling.’
+Susan Page responds to debate critics: ‘The refusal to answer a question, I thought, could be telling’

-Like Fox News anchor Chris Wallace, who moderated the first showdown between President Trump and former vice president Joe Biden last week, Page faced criticism for failing to ask enough follow-up questions or cutting short the candidate who talked beyond the allotted time ― in this case Pence, who repeatedly ignored her very diplomatic pleas ("Thank you,” she said, over and over again) to wrap up his answers in adherence with the agreed-upon rules of the debate.
+Like Fox News anchor Chris Wallace, who moderated the first showdown between President Trump and former vice president Joe Biden last week, Page faced criticism for failing to ask enough follow-up questions or cut short the candidate who talked beyond the allotted time ― in this case Pence, who repeatedly ignored her very diplomatic pleas ("Thank you,” she said, over and over again) to wrap up his answers in adherence with the agreed-upon rules of the debate.

 Page said Thursday that she intentionally led off with very specific questions that she believed would obviate the need for follow-ups.
 “I tried to ask the question so narrowly the first time around that it seemed unlikely that the second time around I was going to get a more direct response,” she said.
 “Some people would have handled that differently.”